ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 ## The work flow at a glance

-Here's the overall process for setting up DLP policies that use EDM:
+The process of setting up EDM consists of five main parts:

 LIST GOES HERE